 As can be seen in the images I have configured some spaces with doors, some with drawers, I placed boxes in others and some are left empty.
 I am very pleased by the abundance of small storage and, to my surprise, it did not take long to fill all places!

-All four corners of the units are attached to the wall in a similar manner.
-The force exercised on the attachment is not great since the weight of the unit and the contents are transferred to the floor but the existence of the bracket prevents the unit from moving.
+All four upper corners of the units are attached to the wall in a similar manner.
+The force exercised on the attachment is not great since the weight of the unit and the contents are transferred to the floor but the existence of the bracket prevents the unit from moving and tipping over.

 For room one I have in total of 16 door inserts and for the second one, I have 20 door inserts and 17 drawer inserts.
 In addition for the second room I have 5 fabric boxes and 3 wire shelves: